 Thompson recognized during recent Butler County Commission meeting

-The Butler County Commission recognized Butler County Road Department retiree Hugh Dean Thompson for his 65 years of service to Butler County during last months meeting.
+The Butler County Commission recognized retiree Hugh Dean Thompson for his 65 years of service to Butler County during last months meeting.

 “He was here during all the times that the budget was about a quarter of a million dollars.
 Now it’s over 15 million dollars,” said Commissioner Jesse McWilliams III.
 “When you talk about some of the roads around here, he was here when they were being built.”

 When Thompson started, the only paved roads in the county were U.S. Highway 31, Alabama Highways 10 and 106 West, and a few county roads.
-Thompson has been with the road department long enough to see 550 miles of roads in Butler County paved and re-paved.
+Thompson has seen 550 miles of roads in Butler County paved and re-paved.